 BP, ExxonMobil in Alaska LNG Deal

-Alaska Gasline Development Corp (AGDC) has signed an agreement with BP and Exxon Mobil to help advance the state-owned company's proposed $43.4 billion Alaska liquefied natural gas (LNG) project.
+Alaska Gasline Development Corp (AGDC) has signed an agreement with BP and Exxon Mobil (XOM) to help advance the state-owned company's proposed $43.4 billion Alaska liquefied natural gas (LNG) project.

 According to the agreement, the concerned parties would work together to identify ways to improve the Alaska LNG project ’s competitiveness, and progress the Federal Energy Regulatory Commission authorization to construct the project.